We answer your questions on Diabetes.

-Uncover the real answers to common questions about Diabetes.
+Discover the real answers to your questions about Diabetes.

 If I have a pre-existing health condition, will this policy cover me?

-AllLife has an individual and personalized underwriting assessment policy for each client.
-We gather medical history and synopsis of current medical conditions from each client.
+AllLife has an individual and personalised underwriting assessment policy for each client.
+We gather medical history and synopses of current medical conditions from each client.

-We then consult with the potential client as to the life cover options that may be available for them specifically.
+We then consult with the potential client, and outline the life cover options that may be specifically available for them.